microsoft/azure-iot-developer-kit/docs/_docs/01-getting-started.md

 ### B. Connect to DevKit AP

-Use your computer or mobile phone to connect to DevKit AP, leave the password as empty:
+Use your computer or mobile phone to connect to DevKit AP, leave the password as empty.

-[**TODO: Screen**]

 ### C. Configure WiFi for DevKit